ciareis/bypass/README.md

 ### Use case

-To better illustrate Bypass usage, imagine you need to write a test for a service called `TotalScoreService`.
-This service calculates the total game score of a given username.
+To better illustrate Bypass usage, imagine you have to write a test for a service that calculates the total game score of a given username.

-To get the score is obtained making external request to a fictitious API at `emtudo-games.com/v1/score/::USERNAME::`.
+The score is obtained by making an external request to a fictitious API at `emtudo-games.com/v1/score/::USERNAME::`.
 The API returns HTTP Status `200` and a JSON body with a list of games:

 ```json
 {